Cotton Warburton: Hollywood career

 Following his graduation from the University of Southern California in 1934, Warburton declined an offer to become a professional football player with the Chicago Bears.
 He became an assistant film editor at Metro-Goldwyn Mayer Studios, where he remained for 19 years.
 As was common in the studio era, his first editing credit came after about eight years with the studio, and was for the Laurel and Hardy film Air Raid Wardens (1943).
 He was nominated for the Academy Award for Best Film Editing for Crazylegs (1953), a film about Elroy Hirsch's football career; Robert Niemi has suggested that the nomination acknowledged Warburton's success in "weaving documentary footage of Hirsch on the playing field into the film proper."
 Shortly after this film, Warburton left MGM.

 By 1956 Warburton was an editor for the Walt Disney Studios, where he remained for the rest of his career.
 His first Disney film credit was Westward Ho, the Wagons!
 (1956).
 About 1960, he began a fruitful collaboration on feature films with Disney director Robert Stevenson.
 Their first film was The Absent-Minded Professor (1961).
-Warburton won an Academy Award and the American Cinema Editors Eddie Award for the "spectacularly successful" Mary Poppins (1964), which also earned Stevenson an Oscar nomination as best director.
+At the 37th Academy Awards, he won for best film editing for the "spectacularly successful" Mary Poppins (1964), which also earned Stevenson an Oscar nomination as best director.
+He also won for best film editor at the 15th American Cinema Editors Awards.
 Critic Drew Casper particularly notes Warburton's editing of the film's "chimney pot" musical sequence (see clip to the right).
 In total, Stevenson and Warburton collaborated on nine films in the 1960s and 1970s; their last film together was Herbie Rides Again (1974).
 Warburton retired from editing after The Cat from Outer Space (1978), a Disney film directed by Norman Tokar.

 Warburton was a member of the American Cinema Editors.

-Cotton Warburton's grand-nephew, Bartt Warburton, likewise a college athlete who later entered the entertainment profession, was a founding member of L.A.
-Guns offshoot band "Black Cherry."
-Bartt Warburton performs worldwide as "Ukulele Bartt."